dklopstein/waste-sorting-classifier/README.md

 ```

 #### Exploring HOG Features
-To further enhance model performance, we explored using Histogram of Oriented Gradients (HOG) features for image representation.
+We also explored using Histogram of Oriented Gradients (HOG) features for image representation.
 These features were extracted from grayscale versions of the input images to capture edge and texture information.
 We trained a separate Random Forest classifier on these features, following a similar process for hyperparameter tuning as described earlier:
 ```
 def extract_hog_features(images):
     hog_features = []